-The attention list widget displays the number of approvals required from the user, the number of forms that have actions due for the user, and the amount of forms per process that require attention.
+The attention list widget displays the number of approvals needed from the user, the number of forms that have actions due for the user, and the number of forms per process that require attention.

-The actions widgets displays up to ten unfinished actions for the user.
+The actions widgets display up to ten unfinished actions for the user.
 These actions will be displayed from the top down; oldest to newest.
 The actions can be edited from this widget.

 The commitments widget displays a list of all the user’s commitments.
 See the Commitments page for more details.

 The commission run widget displays the date of the most recently closed commission run, the number of days since the last commission run, and the net billed amount of the last commission run.

 The commissions value widget displays the total value/amount of suppliers/accounts, or the current commission run compared to the earlier run.

 The commissions trend widget displays the trends of certain types of commission values over a set period.

 The commission links widget displays links to the gross commission, billing variance, and missing account reports.

 The commissions breakdown widget breaks down commission totals in combination with custom variables.